wasmerio/wasmer-pack/doc/how-to/resources-vs-records.md

 [record](../concepts/wai/records.md) can be subtle when first starting out, but there is a simple rule of thumb that will work 90% of the time:

-> Records contain data.
-Resources encapsulate behaviour.
+> Records contain data, resources encapsulate behaviour.

 ## Typical Examples